 vi.
 Any business or personal relationship of the Adviser or the person employing the Adviser with an executive officer of Envestnet.

 e.
-Envestnet shall provide for appropriate funding, as determined by the Committee, for payment of reasonable compensation to an Adviser retained by the Committee.
+Envestnet shall provide for appropriate funding, as determined by the Committee, for the payment of the compensation to an Adviser approved by the Committee.

 f.
 The Committee may request that any director, officer or employee of Envestnet, or Envestnet’s outside counsel, attend one or more meetings of the Committee or meet with any members of, or Advisers to, the Committee.